YuanGenghis/MoodMe-AI-Assesment/README.md

 Click on Code and choose download zip file.
 Unzip file to any folder you want.

 ## Run
-If MacOS, open Terminal at that folder, If Windows, open PowerShell at that folder.
+If MacOS, open Terminal at that folder, If Windows, open PowerShell at that folder.\
-Then type in terminal or powershell
+Then type
 ```bash
 python app.py
 ```